Director: Peter Chelsom

 Sara (Beckinsale) and Jonathan (Cusack) bump into each other at Bloomingdales while Christmas shopping and both grab for the last pair of black gloves they both want.
 Even though they both have significant others, they shamelessly flirt with each other (and Jonathan even confesses his attraction to her...but who can blame him, Kate Beckinsale is a very attractive woman and she has a very adorable British accent) and share an ice cream sundae at a place called Serendipity where Sara explains to him why she loves the name of this ice cream parlor and what serendipity means.
 This all happens within in the first five minutes of the movie so they established the title of the movie pretty quickly!

 They continue their quasi-date by going ice skating at Rockerfeller Center.
 Sara falls and cuts her arm and they make it seem like blood is gushing out of her arm, but in the next scene when Jonathan is putting a band-aid on her arm, there is no scratch on her at all!
 They are still flirting with each other and it's obvious they like each other and it's like just break up with your other significant others already!
-Sara, being into things happening for a reason wants to be sure they are meant to be together and makes him do things only a beautiful woman with an adorable accent could get away with and still have the guy want to pursue her.
+Sara, being into things happening for a reason, wants to be sure they are meant to be together and makes him do things only a beautiful woman with an adorable accent could get away with and still have the guy want to pursue her.
 She does this because when Jonathan was handing her number to her, a gust of wind swept it away and she thought it was a sign they weren't suppose to have any more contact.
 Instead she comes up with the idea of writing her name and number in a copy of "Love in the Time of Cholera" and tells him she's going to sell it to a random used bookstore tomorrow and if he ever finds it, then it will be a sign.
 She tells Jonathan to write his name on a five dollar bill and goes to a newsstand to buy something with it and if that bill makes back to her, then it's a sign.

 Okay.
 Let's think about this rationally.
 I can buy the book being found even though there has to be hundreds of used book stores in New York.
 Obviously it's a well-known book and there are lots of copies (as we do see in the movie because he checks every copy of it to see if it's the one she had).
 But how many five dollar bills are in existence and this particular one could easily travel out of the city.
 Would it be a spoiler to say that both items come back into the movie?

 Before they part ways, Sara has one more crazy experiment she wants to try.
 They go to the Waldorf Astoria where she tells him they will take separate elevators and if they both push the same button and end up on the same floor, then it's a sign they should be together.
 Why they just don't give each other their numbers and tell them they'll call the other if it doesn't work out with their current relationships, I don't know.
 So of course we see they both push the same button in their separate elevators (23) even though there are 47 floors.
 So that would never happen.
 Let's be real here.
 That would be really crazy odds for that to ever happen.
-Except that Jonathan has a father and a kid (dressed in a devil costume even though it's not Halloween....I guess they wanted to symbolize he was a terror?) who gets on the elevator and the kid pushes all the buttons thus making it take forever for Jonathan to reach his destined floor.
+Except that a father and his kid (dressed in a devil costume even though it's not Halloween....I guess they wanted to symbolize he was a terror?) gets on Jonathan's elevator and the kid pushes all the buttons thus making it take forever for Jonathan to reach his destined floor.
 He does cheat by checking every floor to see if Sara is there.
 She waits for him for awhile, but eventually, dejectedly leaves.

 A year passes and to show time we have a montage of seasons passing, shadows, sun dials, and clocks.
 Why they just couldn't have a simple "One year later" on a black screen, I don't know.
 We see Jonathan at a big gathering where he is being toasted for his current engagement.
 We never see the woman he is next to, just her hand on his shoulder and we are all waiting with bated breath to see if it is Sara...but as the camera slowly pans over, we see it is not.
 It is Holly (Moynahan) who has nothing to do except to look pretty and tell Jonathan he's been acting distant lately.
 Jeremy Piven plays his best friend and gives the toast.
 Even though Jonathan's set to marry Holly in just a few days, he's still thinking about Sara.